SuJQ0722/sujq0722.github.io/_pages/about.md

 # 😎 About Me
 I'm an undergraduate at Shanghai Jiao Tong University (SJTU), pursuing a B.Eng. in Electrical Engineering and Automation (expected Jun 2026).
 I'm now a research intern with the UIUC Ulab & OpenManus Team, advised by Prof. Jiaxuan You.
-My work focuses on multi-agent protocols, GUI agent, and agentic reinforcement learning.
+My work focuses on multi-agent systems, GUI agent, and agentic reinforcement learning.

+<span style="color: red;">I am actively seeking PhD/Research Assistant positions or collaboration opportunities in multimodal agents and world models.
+I would be truly honored and excited to connect with anyone interested in these areas—please don't hesitate to reach out!</span>

 ## Language Proficiency
 - **English**: TOEFL 105 \| CET-6 617